stigrs/chemapps/README.md

 All tests should pass, indicating that your platform is fully supported.

-*NB*.
-Test cases involving MOPAC could fail because of numerical roundoff errors in MOPAC on different platforms.
+>NOTE: Test cases involving MOPAC could fail because of numerical roundoff errors in MOPAC on different platforms.

 ## Notes and References